 The report should be written concisely, avoiding undue verbosity, especially in the 'Introduction'.
-Reports should be approximately 5,000 words long (circa 20 pages) and should never exceed 10,000 words (c.
-40 pages) of text.
+Reports should be between 7000 - 8000 words.
 Although this does not include diagrams, tables, references and appendices, these should also be kept within reasonable bounds.
 One of the key skills in a report is choosing data that most appropriately reflect the results and conclusions of the work.
 An overlong project report may be viewed as evidence of inability to cope with the challenge of presentation and be penalised accordingly.